Skip to content

 “My work is really modular,” he says.
 “A lot of parts are new, but then other parts [were] made 10 years ago and they are sewn directly on to each other.
 “Things get changed and moved all the time in my work … That’s something that I want to celebrate with objects that I consider living, is to have that accumulation of marks and tattoos and stitches and mending, because it has a lived history, both with me and separate from me and with [the viewer].”

 Throughout the gallery, Riege plays with our expectations, often using materials such as plastic shower curtains or hair clips from Claire’s, that would traditionally be considered “lowbrow.”
 The fact that we can’t tell brings into question how we, and more importantly, who should, determine things like authenticity or value.
-Riege recalls a time when he was a student at the University of New Mexico in Albuquerque (he is currently based in Gallup, Texas), where he saw a news piece talking about how to spot fake Native art.
+Riege recalls a time when he was a student at the University of New Mexico in Albuquerque (he is currently based in Gallup, New Mexico), where he saw a news piece talking about how to spot fake Native art.
 “I watched this news article, and a lot of it was about material choice,” Riege recalls, “like inauthentic turquoise or tin versus sterling silver versus silver.”

 In that moment, he started thinking about questions surrounding the concept of authenticity: What if a Native artist who comes from a family of makers can’t afford certain materials?
 What makes something fake or less authentic than the work of Native artists who can?
 “At the time, I was someone who also couldn’t afford to buy turquoise and silver, and I worked with fabric,” Riege says.
 “So, I started making beads and stones out of cheap fabric from the thrift store or Walmart or Joann Fabrics.
 I like taking something that was deemed natural stone or real silver, then making a fake version of it … I want to leave it up to the viewer to decide what they deem as real.”